Skip to main content

 IPO financials are the heart of any pre-listing analysis.
 While final figures are yet to be disclosed, early reports suggest that AFCONS could be looking to raise upwards of ₹4,000 crore, which will primarily go towards debt reduction and working capital.
 The funds raised will also enable the company to undertake more large-scale projects, both in India and abroad.

 The IPO will be managed by book-running managers such as Kotak Mahindra Capital, Axis Capital, and ICICI Securities.
-These names lend credibility to the offering, but always remember that even the best managers can't guarantee a successful listing.
 Investors need to dig into the details (read the DRHP, folks!) before making any decisions.

 ---